jasonsalas/deeptraffic/README.md

 ~~~~

 ### Noteworthy behavior patterns
 What's most interesting about this project is how the car behaves.
-When modifying the JS variables at the top of the script (you really only need to mess with the _lanesSide_, _patchesAhead_, _patchesBehind_, and _trainIterations_ value, and then based on those adjustments, look at the number of inputs the net expects and then modify the number of neurons for the [reLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) layer(s) as the activation functio.
+When modifying the JS variables at the top of the script (you really only need to mess with the _lanesSide_, _patchesAhead_, _patchesBehind_, and _trainIterations_ value, and then based on those adjustments, look at the number of inputs the net expects and then modify the number of neurons for the [reLU](https://en.wikipedia.org/wiki/Rectifier_(neural_networks)) layer(s) as the activation function.

 In [my own tinkering](https://github.com/jasonsalas/deeptraffic/blob/master/net.js) with tweaking the neural net params, two distinct behaviors became apparent by the car among the traffic: